shopkeep/deis/docs/using_deis/using_buildpacks.rst

 :title: Deploying with Heroku Buildpacks on Deis
 :description: How to deploy applications on Deis using Heroku Buildpacks

-.. _using-buildpacks:
+.. _using_buildpacks:

 Using Buildpacks
 ================

 Deis supports deploying applications via `Heroku Buildpacks`_.
 Buildpacks are useful if you're interested in following Heroku's best practices for building applications or if you are deploying an application that already runs on Heroku.

 Prepare an Application
 ----------------------

 If you do not have an existing application, you can clone an example application that demonstrates the Heroku Buildpack workflow.

 .. code-block:: console